sushildalavi/Heart-Disease-Prediction-using-R/README.md

-# 🫀 Heart Disease Prediction using R
+# 🧠 Scalable Heart Disease Prediction Using R and PySpark

-This project builds and evaluates multiple machine learning models to predict the likelihood of heart disease in patients based on clinical and physiological data.
-It uses a cleaned version of the Cleveland Heart Disease dataset, accessed via Kaggle, and leverages R for comprehensive data analysis, visualization, and model evaluation.
+This project builds a scalable machine learning pipeline to predict the likelihood of heart disease in patients using clinical and physiological data.
+It combines robust statistical modeling and visualization in R with simulated distributed data processing via PySpark and HDFS concepts, creating a hybrid workflow suitable for real-world healthcare analytics.

 ---